Who We Are

 A member of Feeding America

-Second Harvest Heartland is a member of Feeding America, a network of more than 200 food banks serving every state in the United States.
-Membership means access to millions of pounds of surplus food and grocery donations.
+Second Harvest Heartland is a member of Feeding America—the nationwide network of more than 200 foodbanks serving every state in the United States.
+This partnership helps to significantly amplify the organization’s impact and reach by providing access to millions of pounds of surplus food and grocery donations.

 We focus on strong results, innovation and thought leadership to accomplish the following:

-- Tap into a vast network to find new sources of donated food; including fresh, nutritious produce from an ever-expanding network of growers, food manufacturers and processors.
+- Tap into new sources of donated food; including fresh, nutritious produce from an ever-expanding network of growers, food manufacturers and processors.

 Our values are the behaviors and practices we focus on every day as we work with fellow employees and our partners.
 Our values are the ‘compass’ that guides us so that we can make our mission a reality.